vellum-ai/vellum-python-sdks/examples/workflows/custom_base_node/README.md

 # Custom Base Node

+_NOTE: This Workflow is still under development and is not yet ready for reuse_

 This Workflow is an example of having multiple nodes extending from a Custom Node that the user defines, called `MockNetworkingClient`.
 This node simulates a client that makes a network call, whether that is HTTP, GraphQL, etc.

 The node also imports logic from a module outside of the node, motivating the need for a [Custom Docker Image](https://docs.vellum.ai/developers/workflows-sdk/custom-container-images).
 The definition for this Docker image is found at `./utils/Dockerfile`.
 To rebuild locally, run: